Kenya travel guide

-The Mombasa road to JKIA can get very busy during rush hours, and check in can take several hours; you should allow plenty of time to get to the airport.
+For travel between Jomo Kenyatta Airport (JKIA) and Nairobi city you should use the Mombasa road.
+There is a higher risk of car-jacking on the old airport road (Airport South Road) and Jogoo Road.
+The Mombasa road to JKIA can get very busy during rush hours, and check-in can take several hours; you should allow plenty of time to get to the airport.
 A new vehicle security check outside JKIA has also added to journey times.

 There are risks associated with viewing wildlife, particularly on foot or at close range.
 Bathing in rivers and lakes is forbidden in National Parks and is best avoided elsewhere due to the dangers from both wildlife and water-borne disease.